 Most data scientists - 92% - have an advanced degree.
 Only eight percent have a bachelor’s degree; 44% have a master’s degree, and 48% have a Ph.D.
-Therefore, it stands to reason that those who want to boost their career and have the best chance for a long and fruitful career with a great compensation will need to work toward getting higher education.
+Therefore, it stands to reason that those who want to boost their careers and have the best chance for a long and fruitful career with excellent compensation will need to work toward getting higher education.

 Some of the most common certifications for those in the field include Certified Analytics Professional (CAP), EMC: Data Science Associate (EMCDSA), SAS Certified Predictive Modeler, and Cloudera Certified Professional: Data Scientist (CCP-DS).
 The various certifications are for specific competencies in the field.

-Now is a good time to enter the field, as many of the data scientists working have only been doing so for less than four years.
+Now is a perfect time to enter the field, as many of the Data Scientists working have only been doing so for less than four years.
 This is simply because the field is so new.
-Getting into big data and analytics now is like getting in to the ground floor of a vibrant and growing area of technology.
+Getting into big data and analytics now is like getting into the ground floor of a vibrant and growing area of technology.